reddit/bugs/README.md

 And if you're on a bug branch, you can get this with `bugs epic .`

-## Jira Issue Transitions
+## Updating Issue progress

 Stakeholders usually just focus on a simple kanban views of work.
 TODO, In Progress, Done, Canceled, etc...
 Yet teams internally often have other complicated transitions.
-So bugs has a shortcut:
+So bugs has shortcuts start / pause / etc to update issue status:

 ```
 ./bugs start TEST-1234